-Start-Up Bid Cost - The Start-Up Bid Cost component is a staircase curve with up to three segments reflecting the conditions for Start-Up (Warm, Intermediate and Cold).
-Start-Up Bid Cost is expressed in \$, as a function of Cooling Time (in minutes) and can range from zero to infinity.
-The actual value used for each Generating Unit is limited by values submitted to the Master File, or calculated using daily gas prices.
-See section 5.1.1.1.1 for details
+Start-Up Cost - The Start-Up Cost component is a staircase curve with up to three segments reflecting the conditions for Start-Up (Warm, Intermediate and Cold).
+Start-Up Cost is expressed in \$, as a function of Cooling Time (in minutes) and can range from zero to infinity.
+The actual value used for each Generating Unit is limited by values submitted to the Master File, or calculated using daily gas prices.12 (Not entered by SC through SIBR).